 We mediate both litigated and collaborative law cases.
 We also serve as arbitrators, on both full and limited issues, often for clients who prefer to avoid the publicity of the courthouse.

 To each mediation, we bring experience as both litigators and collaborative law practitioners.
 This perspective helps in shaping and negotiating sensitive, wise solutions acceptable to both parties.

 Each mediator has their own fee schedule.
-For more information please contact our office and speak to the mediation coordinator about the attorney you are interested in engaging.
+For more information please call or email our Mediation Coordinator about the attorney you are interested in engaging.

 - Traditional caucus-style mediations (full or half day)